-Underlying Source of Income
+Underlying source of income

 When receiving dividends from a U.S. equity investment, the underlying source of the income must be taken into account.
-As previously noted, while Canadians are typically taxed on income based on residency, income received from outside of Canada may also be taxed in the country where it arises.
+As previously noted, while Canadians are typically taxed on income based on residency, income received from outside of Canada may also be taxed in the country where it originated.

 Under the Treaty, the U.S. tax provisions apply to income sourced in the U.S., and generally do not apply to income sourced from another country.
 For example, if a non-U.S. domiciled company (e.g., a Japanese company) is listed on a U.S. stock exchange, any source non-resident withholding tax applied on dividend payments from the Japanese company would typically be based on Japan's non-resident withholding tax rules (or a tax treaty between Canada and Japan).
-The U.S. non-resident withholding rules (or U.S.-Canada treaty) typically would not apply.
+The U.S. non-resident withholding rules (including those under the Treaty) typically would not apply.